-Sewing is quickly gaining in popularity again.
-More and more people are realizing the fun and sense of accomplishment they feel when creating something from scratch or are able to mend their favorite pair of socks.
-You can also save a lot of money by making your own clothing or mending/modifying your existing wardrobe to make it last longer.
+More and more people are realizing the fun and sense of accomplishment they feel when creating something from scratch or from mending their favorite pair of socks.
+Another reason for the increase in popularity is constant rise in our cost of living.
+You can save a lot of money by making your own clothing or mending/modifying your existing wardrobe to keep it fresh and make it last longer.

-There are a few factors you should consider when looking at a machine for a beginner:
+There are a few main things you should consider when looking at a model suitable for a beginner:

 - Ease of Use